Fall, Spring, Academic Year

 The City of Edinburgh is renowned for its lively arts, theater, and music scenes.
 It is a cosmopolitan capital city, with national museums, theaters and galleries to rival the best in Europe.
 Getting out of town is easy.
 Whether it’s a trip to the Scottish Highlands, a train ride to London, or a direct flight to a continental European destination, students can take advantage of holidays and breaks to explore to their heart’s content.

 The academic year at Edinburgh closely follows the University of Iowa's academic calendar.
-Estimated dates for the Spring 2015 session are below- exact dates will be available in early September:
+Dates for the Fall 2015 and Academic Year 2015-2016 sessions will be available in mid-April 2015:Dates for the Fall 2015 session: (Dates are subject to change)

-September 8 - September 12 - Freshers' Week/Orientation
+September 14 - September 18 - Fresher’s Week/Orientation

 Gate House on the Royal Mile